Sociology Dissertation Topics

 - Should a line manager-worker relationship be based on social requirements or organisational goals?
 How can managers create a balance?

-9.0 Political Sociology
+9.0 Political Sociology dissertation topics

 Political sociology deals with complex relationship such as power, authority, individual and group interests and social change.
 It may cover the historical journey of political movements generated by social forces as well as the contemporary impact of politics on society due to the power politics between individuals, groups, political institutions and economic interests.
 If you are interested in creating a sociology dissertation based on political sociology, the following topics may help you to narrow down your research.